czukowski/Wire.h/readme.md

 See http://code.google.com/p/arduino/, http://www.arduino.cc/en/Reference/Wire

+This repo is actually a Solution directory for the Atmel Studio 6.

-Note that the `Wire.cppproj` file is included for Atmel Studio 6, which has some dependencies in it.
+Note that the included `*.cppproj` files have some Arduino and other dependencies in it.
+These include some absolute paths that will unlikely match yours.
 See C++ Project properties -> Toolchain and update Directories in AVR/GNU C Compiler, AVR/GNU C++ Compiler and Libraries in AVR/GNU Linker.

-The difference to the original library is that the `TwoWire` class inherits from the `IWire` interface and the object pre-instantiation has been removed (see bbca584b6307957b8302e901825223794d5c07da)
+The main difference to the original library is that the `TwoWire` class inherits from the `IWire` interface and the object pre-instantiation (`Wire`) has been removed.
+The application should initialize it as needed.

+Also, the `Wire.cpp` and `Wire.h` files has been renamed respectively to `TwoWire.cpp` and `TwoWire.h` because that is those files' class name.